peterfarrar/principles-of-management-notes/notes_ch_14.md

 &nbsp;

 **Reinforcement** is the increased likelyhood of the behavior reoccuring, based on the positive consequence.
-**Extinction** is the decreased likelyhood of the bahavior reoccuring, based on the negative consequence.
+**Extinction** is the decreased likelyhood of the behavior reoccuring, based on the negative consequence.

 #### Making a Response More Likely
 **Positive reinforcement** is rewarding a behavior to encourage it being repeated.
 Examples are praise, prizes, promotions.